grassroot-ai/getting-started-checklist/README.md

 Inclusivity requires lowering barriers to entry, but also helping guide newcomers, and grow each others expertise

 - [x] **Simple and Welcoming Onboarding**.
 Make joining the movement and getting access to initial points to start as simple as possible.
 Avoid requesting lots of details from your participants. e.g. Requesting level of education might make an individual without a traditional scientific education feel less welcome.
+Provide space for people to introduce themselves and welcome them.
 - [x] **Orientation for Newcomers**.
 Provide an overview of where the movement is at the beginning on each meeting and give anchor points for new participants to start partipating.
 Having an initial message with some tips to get started also helps significantly.
 - [x] **Platform Familiarity**.
 Consider the accessibility and familiarity of chosen platforms. e.g. Not all disciplines use the same tools, and to achieve multidisciplinarity one may need to choose something less suitable that is more accessible. e.g. Meeting notes on Github (a platform for developers) versus a simple Google Doc (which more people can use).
 - [x] **Code of Conduct**.
 Have a code of conduct in place from day one.
-The code of conduct should enforce the movements values.
+The code of conduct should enforce the movement's values.
 - [x] **Peer and Group Mentorship Culture**.
 Peer mentorship acknowledges that each individual has something they can teach another, and Group mentorship provides space for anyone to ask questions and for the members to help each other.
 Having channel dedicated to people getting help and answering questions is helpful.
-- [x] **Transparency**.
+- [x] **Opportunities for Idea Sharing and Feedback**.
+When participants have proposals or ideas, create spaces for them to be shared widely for feedback from the community.

 ### Robustness, Flexibility, Sustainability and Scalability
 - [x] **Trust and Ownership**.
 When people have an awesome idea on how to make the movement better, provide them with the tools and access so that they can own the initiative.
 Additionally, trusting others creates more leaders within the movement.